annegautham/annegautham.github.io/index.md

     title="Portfolio"
     page_url="/portfolio/"
     image_path="/assets/images/portfolio.png"
-    description="I've employed the engineering process of design, build, test, repeat on personal projects as well as projects for classes and my engineering teams.
+    description="As I've employed the engineering process of design, build, test, repeat on personal projects as well as projects for classes and my engineering teams.
 Forging ahead using all the resources at my disposal have allowed me to learn a lot (and fail a lot), while making some cool things along the way." %}

 {% include card.html
     title="Blog"